vantaboard/book-builder/docs/CONTRIBUTING.md

-# Contributing to Yarn Project Template
+# Contributing to Book Builder

 Here are some of the guidelines to follow if you intend to contribute!

 ## Code of Conduct

-Yarn Project Template uses [Contributor Covenant](https://www.contributor-covenant.org/).
+Book Builder uses [Contributor Covenant](https://www.contributor-covenant.org/).
 Failure to adhere to these standards will result in removal of contributions from the project.

 ## Installation
 [npm <img src="/.github/images/icons/npm/b0f1a8318363185cc2ea6a40ac23eeb2.png" alt="npm" height="10"/>](https://github.com/npm/cli):